oracle/node-oracledb/INSTALL.md

         - Run `npm install oracledb`, or add `oracledb` to your `package.json` dependencies.
 This installs from the [npm registry][4].

-          Windows users will require the [Visual Studio 2015 Redistributable][27].
+          Windows users will require the [Visual Studio 2017 Redistributable][27].

     - If a binary is not available, you will need to compile node-oracledb from source code:

         - Install [Python 2.7][2]

-        - Install a C Compiler with support for C++ 11 (such as Xcode, GCC 4.8, Visual Studio 2015, or similar)
+        - Install a C Compiler such as Xcode, GCC, Visual Studio 2017, or similar.

-        - Run `npm install oracle/node-oracledb.git#v3.1.2`, or add `oracle/node-oracledb.git#v3.1.2` to your `package.json`
+        - Run `npm install oracle/node-oracledb.git#v4.0.0`, or add `oracle/node-oracledb.git#v4.0.0` to your `package.json`
           dependencies.
 Substitute your desired [GitHub tag][40].

-- Add Oracle 18, 12, or 11.2 client libraries to your operating
+- Add Oracle 19, 18, 12, or 11.2 client libraries to your operating
   system library search path such as `PATH` on Windows or `LD_LIBRARY_PATH` on Linux.
 On macOS move the libraries to `~/lib` or `/usr/local/lib`.